schorschii/EnhancedPasswordWarning-Windows/README.md

 ## Installation
 ### Setup
-You can use the setup file on the latest Github release page.
+You can use the setup file on the [latest Github release](https://github.com/schorschii/EnhancedPasswordWarning-Windows/releases) page.

 ### Manually
 Copy the program with its libraries into the Program Files folder and create a shortcut in the all users autostart folder.

 ### Configuration
-You can define the limit when the program should display a warning in the configuration file `EnhancedPasswordWarning.ini`.
+You can define the limit when the program should display a warning in the configuration file `EnhancedPasswordWarning.ini` which has to be in the same folder as the executable.
+The default value is 14.
 ```
 [EnhancedPasswordWarning]
 warnDays=14